 And just in time.
 There’s never been more interest or, frankly, confusion in the marketplace over what exactly is cyber risk quantification.
 As you’ll read in this buyer guide, many solutions may count vulnerabilities, provide ordinal values, or deliver numeric “maturity” scores but don’t measure risk, let alone put a financial value on it to help make business decisions.

-Download Now: Understanding Cyber Risk Quantification: A Buyer's Guide by Jack Jones
+Download now: Understanding Cyber Risk Quantification: A Buyer’s Guide

 This paper answers questions such as:

 - What does CRQ provide that I'm not already getting from other cyber risk-related measurements?